dargaCode/ApartmentDescriptionHighlights/README.md

 **Query string:** 'urban view'

 **Highlight snippet:** 'The Marc Palo Alto is a professionally managed apartment community offering high-rise living with an urban signature feel.
+Our prestigious downtown community is located in the heart of Palo Alto, California.
 The awe-inspiring, open concept apartment homes are perfect for every lifestyle and feature gorgeous city views, breathtaking mountain scenery overlooking Portola Valley, or a picture perfect Bay setting.
 Apartment units feature: Sky-high ceilings, Stainless steel appliances, Granite countertops, Private balconies, and a Garden Terrace.'

 ## Customization